Shelley Winters Speaks Southern Brooklynese, Is Roommates with Marilyn Monroe, and Helps Marilyn Break a Leg. From 1947, it's A Double Life.

 Shelley was certain that Cukor and Colman viewed her as “the village idiot,” and that Cukor would have her replaced.

-But then the unexpected happened: her chivalrous co-star invited her to lunch.
-After a nervous start, Ronnie made Shelley feel at ease over lunch, and she began to relax.
-When they went back to the set, Shelley now viewed Colman as a friend, and delivered her lines flawlessly.
+But then the unexpected happened: Shelley’s chivalrous co-star invited her to lunch.
+After a nervous start, Ronnie made Shelley feel at ease, and she began to relax.
+When they went back to the set, Shelley now viewed Colman as a friend.
+She delivered her lines flawlessly.
 From there on out, Shelley was a dream to work with.
 Shelley’s new friend Ronnie even taught her a few invaluable things about film acting: